This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-- the company’s market share and ability to unilaterally fix prices or restrict supply in the relevant market, without competitors being actually or potentially able to counterbalance such power.
-To determine market share, COFECE may consider sales indicators, the number of clients and production capacity, as well as any other factor deemed appropriate;
+- the company’s market share and ability to unilaterally fix prices or restrict supply in the relevant market, without competitors being actually or potentially able to counterbalance that power.
+To determine market share, COFECE may consider sales indicators, the number of clients and the production capacity, as well as any other factor deemed appropriate;

-- the existence and market power of its competitors;
+- competitor existence and market power;

-- any other factors provided by the Regulatory Provisions, and the technical criteria issued by COFECE to that effect.
+- other factors provided by the Regulatory Provisions, and the technical criteria issued by COFECE to that effect.

 The MAA indicates the following activities as RMPs: